-Absolutely.
-No one can be a genius at everything, and we all hit that one area of the law that just doesn't make sense to us.
-Your professors themselves should be your first stop, because, well, they're the ones disseminating the information and grading your exams, and they love helping you understand the material and feel comfortable with it.
-Every professor, (and their teaching assistants when applicable) will have office hours during which they want to see you to address your questions and concerns.
-And since much of the material builds on itself, it's always better to seek help early.
+No one can be a genius at everything, and we all have that one area of the law that just doesn't make sense to us.
+Your professors themselves should be your first stop, because they're the ones disseminating the information and grading your exams, and their job is to help you understand the material and feel comfortable with it.
+Every professor (and their teaching assistants when applicable) will have office hours during which they want to see you to address your questions and concerns.
+And since much of the material builds on itself, it's important to seek help early to avoid falling behind.

-Additionally, our Academic Support Program (ASP) holds office hours with successful upperclasspeople so they can pass on their wisdom.
+Additionally, our Academic Success Program (ASP) holds office hours with successful upper class people so they can pass on their wisdom.
 Whether you need help with learning the most effective way to take notes, to study, to create an outline, or just to feel like you're keeping your head above water in an admittedly very challenging curriculum, they're there to help guide you.

-If you feel like you need more help or ever start to feel too in over your head, please don't hesitate to speak to someone in the Office of Academic Services, or give them a call at 617-552-2527.
+If you feel like you need more help or ever start to feel too in over your head, don't hesitate to speak to someone in the Office of Academic Services, or give them a call at 617-552-2527.